 I had a gel just before the start, then in my race bottle I had PH 500 and a small bottle of water plus I carried another gel.

-After the race I had more PH as I felt I needed help rehydrating because the day was heating up.
+After the race I had more Precision Fuel & Hydration electrolytes as I felt I needed help rehydrating because the day was heating up.
 I felt like I got my hydration/nutrition right - everything felt spot on!

 Sweet.
 As it was your first race in 11 years, how long did it take you to recover and did you feel worse than you remembered you used to?!